Dorothee Sölle: Sölle's theological thinking

 The idea of a God who was "in heaven in all its glory" while Auschwitz was organized was "unbearable" for Sölle.
 God has to be protected against such simplifications.
-For some people Sölle was a kind of prophet of Christianity, who abolished the separation of theological science and practice of life, while for others she was a heretic, whose theories couldn't be united with the traditional understanding of God, and her ideas were therefore rejected as a theological cynicism.
+For some people Sölle was a kind of prophet of Christianity, who abolished the separation of theological science and practice of life, while for others she was a heretic, whose theories couldn't be reconciled with the traditional understanding of God, and her ideas were therefore rejected as a theological cynicism.

 Some of Sölle's provocative statements: